kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 ### Goals

 - Resolve the "stale read" problem (https://github.com/kubernetes/kubernetes/issues/59848)
-- Improve the scailability and performance of Kubernetes for Get and List requests, when the watch cache is enabled
+- Improve the scalability and performance of Kubernetes for Get and List requests, when the watch cache is enabled

 ## Proposal